Lessstuck/hyperbolic/README.md

 # hyperbolic
-Interactive music in the browser
+Noneuclidean algorithmic music with a 3D browser interface.